enismerttt/enismerttt/README.md

 ### I am into Big Data/Data Engineering/BI, Data Science and Machine Learning.
 Currently I am a freelancer and a researcher.
 - 🔭 I just tried to make a readme file for my github account.<br />
-- 🌱 I’m currently learning Software Engineering.<br />
+- 🌱 I’m currently learning Data Engineering.<br />
 - 👯 I want to be a Data Engineer.<br />
-- 🥅 2022 Goals: Finish the Devel.hope Data Engineering Course.<br />
+- 🥅 2022 Goals: Finish the Develhope Data Engineering Course.<br />
 <br/>
 <hr/>